Apply for rental housing

 If you would like to rent a lot in a Manufactured Housing Community managed by Champlain Housing Trust, please complete this addendum and provide information on the manufactured home you will be placing on the lot.

-We accept applications in the following ways:
+OR, submit hard copy applications in the following ways:

 By mail or drop-off to our physical locations: